Formula 1 Japanese Grand Prix - Suzuka Track Guide: It's back!

-Here's everything you need to know ahead of this year's Italian Grand Prix, officially the Formula 1 Honda Japanese Grand Prix 2022.
+Here's everything you need to know ahead of this year's Japanese Grand Prix, officially named the Formula 1 Honda Japanese Grand Prix 2022.

 The Suzuka International Racing Course was built in 1962, when Soichiro Honda wanted to create a circuit for his -well known- car company, so he could test the cars privately.
 The Dutch designer, John Hugenholtz, got the memo, and built a track which is now iconic.
 The track held its first ever Grand Prix in 1987, with Nelson Piquet winning the inaugural race, as well as that year's Championship.

 Valtteri Bottas took victory of the 2019 Japanese Grand Prix, as polesitter Sebastian Vettel had a rather rough start to his race, finishing second, with Max Verstappen and Charles Leclerc clashing on Lap 1, and eventually pulling out of the race.
 Mercedes performed a great strategy, and were also crowned Constructors Champions for the 6th time in a row.
 Lewis Hamilton came third on the line, after a long battle with Vettel for P2.